 Considering College Station was built around the famous Texas A&M University, it’s safe to say the beginning of each semester will see plenty of moving trucks, especially in the fall.
 If you’re planning a move during this time, we recommend you book your moving equipment and storage in advance.
-Also, if you are a student moving to an on campus dorm, keep in mind that maneuvering a large truck around a busy parking area can be tough.
+Also, if you are a student moving to an on-campus dorm, keep in mind that maneuvering a large truck around a busy parking area can be tough.
 In this case, you may want to consider a trailer or one of U-Haul’s cargo vans instead.

 College Station experiences fairly mild temperatures for most of the year, although the summer does tend to get a bit hot.
 If you’re looking to schedule the most ideal time to move, we recommend shooting for sometime in March, April, October or November.
-These months offer temperatures that our not very hot, but also won’t leave you freezing while unloading your items.
+These months offer temperatures that are not very hot, but also won’t leave you freezing while unloading your items.

 Cost of Living

 While not the lowest in the country, College Station offers a very affordable cost of living which is easily seen by looking at the housing market.
 The average cost of a three bedroom home is currently $273k in early 2016, which is a mere pittance when compared to a city like Los Angeles where the same house will cost you about $775k.
 Meanwhile, if you’re looking to rent, the average two bedroom apartment runs for about $800-900.